Niteroiense FC: Crests

-In 2024, with the club's return to activity, Niteroiense adopted a new visual identity based on the colors blue and white.
-The crest and uniforms were aesthetically updated with a modern design, emphasizing the color blue as a tribute to the city of Niterói.
-According to Maicon Vilela, the club's refounder, the rebranding aimed to revitalize the club's image and attract a younger audience, aligned with 21st-century trends.
+In 2024, with the re-founding of the club, Niteroiense adopted a new visual identity based on the colors blue and white in homage to the Flag of Niterói.
+The crest came to have a Swiss-style shield format, with predominance of blue, the club's monogram at the center and the year of foundation at the bottom.
+According to Maicon Vilela, refounder of the club, the reformulation aimed to revitalize the club's image and attract a younger audience, in line with the trends of the 21st century.